minimops/DNABERT/README.md

 Yanrong Ji, Zhihan Zhou, Han Liu, Ramana V Davuluri, DNABERT: pre-trained Bidirectional Encoder Representations from Transformers model for DNA-language in genome, Bioinformatics, 2021;, btab083, https://doi.org/10.1093/bioinformatics/btab083

-It was created to investigate the DNABERT model's proficiency on virus genome data and tasks in context to the GenomeNet project.
+It was created to investigate the DNABERT model's proficiency on virus genome data and tasks in context to the *GenomeNet* project.
+Changes have been made to implement additional features as well as accomodate the new data and task setup.
+For a more detailed setup description of DNABERT, please refer to [the original Readme]{DNABERT_README.md}.

 ### 1. Environment setup